mirkix/BBBMINI/doc/software/software.md

 # Software

-How to prepare your BeagleBone Black to use as BBBmini.
+How to prepare your BeagleBone to use as BBBmini.

 * Debian 8.6 jessie
 * GCC 4.9